 Week of August 5 to August 11: U.S. Approves New 'Dose-Spreading' Vaccine Strategy; Monkeys Attacked in Brazil; Spread Slows in UK

-- World Health Organization (WHO) asks people not to attack monkeys after several monkeys were poisoned or stoned in Brazil.
+- WHO asks people not to attack monkeys after several monkeys were poisoned or stoned in Brazil.
 Despite its name, monkeypox is spread through human-to-human transmission and not by monkeys.

 - The European Medicines Agency (EMA) considers 'dose-spreading' strategy approved by the United States, but the WHO has called for more data and trials before such a strategy is used.